 - Patients whose dentures no longer fit properly due to changes in the shape of the jaw bone

-The only requirements that a patient must meet in order to be a good candidate for mini dental implants is good oral health.
+The only requirement that a patient must meet in order to be a good candidate for mini dental implants is good oral health.
 If dental problems such as tooth decay or gum disease are present, they will need to be treated before mini dental implants can be placed.